Infographic: What is America’s most hated sandwich?

 Respondents to the survey rated each sandwich on a five-point scale, from “really like” to “really dislike.”
 To discern the least-liked sandwiches for the visualization, Yau calculated the percentage of people who voted “neither like or dislike,” “somewhat dislike,” and “really dislike.”
 Yau also broke the data down by gender.

-He then visualized the data for each sandwich in small boxes, with a pink line indicating the percentage of women who disliked it, and a green line indicating the number of men who disliked it.
-The color of the area between the two lines indicates which gender likes that sandwich more.
+He then visualized the data for each sandwich in small boxes, with a pink line indicating the percentage of men who disliked it, and a green line indicating the number of women who disliked it.
+The color of the area between the two lines indicates which gender dislikes that sandwich more.
 Then, he stacked each box on top of each other, similar to how you might stack a sandwich (clever!).

 Other low-ranking sandwiches for both genders include the crab cake (maybe because crab cakes don’t belong in a sandwich) and the lobster roll.
 Sandwiches like turkey, BLTs, and grilled chicken were gender-neutral crowd-pleasers.